Key Points:

-Running from the Mob Museum all the way down to Strat on the north end of the Las Vegas Strip, the Downtown Loop shuttle hits numerous points of interest in between.
+Running from the Mob Museum all the way down to STRAT on the north end of the Strip with various stops in between, the shuttle has become a go-to of mine.

 How to Ride the Free Downtown Loop Shuttle